-Welcome to Travel Artists Hub!
+Welcome to TravelArtistsHub!

 We are artists on a slow travel journey exploring different landscapes and cultures throughout the world.
 We are originally from Saint Louis, Missouri and moved to Los Angeles, California and while on a trip visiting friends in Asia, we decided to leave our old conventional life to live as digital nomads.

-We decided that no matter where we are in the world, as long as we have two chairs and the continued desire to find the answer to the age-old unattainable philosophical question, What is a good life? then we are content.
+We decided that no matter where we are in the world, as long as we have two chairs and the continued desire to find the answer to the age-old unattainable philosophical question “What is a good life?” then we are content.

-I am a poet and Bob is an animator/video editor, so we decided we could work from anywhere and set out on an adventure.
+I am a poet and Bob is an animator/video editor/director, so we decided we could work from anywhere and set out on an adventure.
 Along the way, we’ve gotten closer—really really really close, because lack of funds can often lead to tight quarters and we have lived in some very tiny rooms over the years.
 And believe me when I say, much of the mystery is gone…

-TravelArtistsHub highlights our journey, encounters and knowledge gained on our adventures and humorous (but not always) misadventures.
+TravelArtistsHub highlights our journey, encounters, and knowledge gained on our adventures and humorous (but not always) misadventures.
 We have found not all travel journeys are so happy-go-lucky because let’s face it, shit happens—life and death, health issues, lack of funding, politics, weather, and natural disasters.
-Change is happening all the time, and sometimes it is not so glamorous and fun—so we don’t shy away from sharing those moments as well.
+Change is happening constantly and sometimes it is not so glamorous and fun—so we don’t shy away from sharing those moments as well.

-TravelArtistHub is a space to share our experiences and encounters through our travel tales, poetry rambles, food + drinks, videos, snippets, and ponderings as we visit new countries, cultures, artists, artist-in-residencies, collaborate on art projects, finish writing our books and continue creating artwork.
+TravelArtistHub is a space to share our experiences and encounters through our stories, poetry + prose, photography, videos, and ponderings as we visit new countries, cultures, artists, artist-in-residencies, collaborate on art projects, finish writing our books, and continue creating artwork.

 Our Future Plans